gregpalmier/gregpalmier_resume/README.md

 * Created immutable turn-key app deployments with Jenkins and Chef
 * Codified full-stack sandboxed dev environments
 * Migrated all public Heroku apps to AWS using Chef
+* Deployed Cloudflare as a WAF and CDN
 * Implemented automated Nagios and Pagerduty integrations
 * Automated OS patches, nightly builds
 * Wrote Elastic Services deployment